-The Bloomville United Methodist Church wishes to thank all who received membership inquiries and returned their letters in a timely fashion.
-We contacted standing baptized and professed members we had on file asking for updated information.
+Bloomville The United Methodist Church wishes to thank all who received membership inquiries and returned their letters in a timely fashion.
+We baptized standing contacted and professed members we had on file asking for updated information.
 We are still taking information, so please send along any info that may help us update our records.
 607-538-9440.
 Thank you!